DavidebCurtis/silly-quotes/README.md

 ## User Story
-AS
+AS a user who wants to have fun
-I WANT
+I WANT to generate a random quote and translate it to a random language.
-So I CAN
+So I CAN have a good laugh and copy generated quote to send to family and friends.

 ### Aceptance Criteria